 As I’ve framed this problematic dynamic in terms of focus and sharing, let us explore ways to stop yourself in your tracks if you find yourself unwittingly playing the role of a bulldozer:

 2.)
-Endow others at the protagonist.
-If we perceive a scene as primarily our character’s journey, this similarly sets up a temptation for monolopizing if we are so inclined.
+Endow others as the protagonist.
+If we perceive a scene as primarily our character’s journey, this similarly sets up a temptation for monopolizing if we are so inclined.
 Moving this focus deliberately to another of our teammates will likewise encourage us to direct our energy in a more helpful fashion.
 This may often connect to the observation above, although the protagonist need not be the highest status character on the stage.
-So Player A might offer, “Yvette, I know you’ve wanted us to watch our spending this month, and I really tired.”
-It is certainly still possible to become voluminous and controlling, especially if you did adopt a higher status, but if you are truly serving a protagonist you should, at least in theory, be allowing sufficient room for them to react and experience their journey.
+So, Player A might offer, “Yvette, I know you’ve wanted us to watch our spending this month, and I really tried.”
+It is certainly still possible to become voluminous and controlling, especially if you did adopt a higher status, but if you are truly serving a protagonist, you should (at least in theory) be allowing sufficient room for them to react and experience their journey.

 3.)
 Restrict your verbal contributions (but not your breaths).
 This is perhaps the most obvious suggestion and, frankly, is a helpful solution for nearly any focus or verbosity-related issue on the improv stage.
 Seek to maximize your clarity while minimizing your language, and after each sentence take a true breath that invites and allows the next choice to come from another in the scene.
 “I’ve invited you all to this family meeting to discuss our financial choices.”
 There is still a lot of richness and potential in such an opening choice.
 If we trust our own ability to communicate, and our teammates’ abilities to co-create, the next choice should most likely be a breath while we actively listen.
 In my experience, scenes are more likely to crackle if each character has a window to lock in their point of view in the founding moments, and this strategy certainly aids in this endeavor as well.